shivamgoyal29/Dice-Game/README.md

 # Dice-Game

-Made a dice game during full stack course of angela vu
+Made a dice game during course of Full sack web development by angela vu